naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 # Activity 1—Constructing the Fossil Record: Living Communities, Dead Shells, and Time-Averaging

-The fossil record allows us to reconstruct the biology of Earth’s ancient past.
-However, the fossil record does not perfectly record every aspect of living communities: some information is missing, while other biological aspects may be over-represented.
-Paleontologists often want to know what species were present and in what abundance at a particular location and during a specific interval of geological time.
-In many cases we are fortunate enough to have fossil samples to help us answer that question.
-However, properly interpreting fossil assemblages requires knowing how the fossil record was constructed.
-This exercise will allow you to explore some aspects of how living communities become fossil assemblages.
+The fossil record allows us to reconstruct life of Earth’s ancient past.
+However, the fossil is not a perfect biological archive: some information is missing, while other biological aspects may be over-represented.
+Nevertheless, the aspiring paleontologist should not be daunted.
+We actually know quite a lot about how living organisms become fossils--this subfield of paleontology is called **_taphonomy_**.
+With an understanding of taphonomy, paleontologists can properly interpret the biology of fossil assemblages.

+This exercise will have you to explore some aspects of how living communities become fossil assemblages.
+One of the questions paleontologist want to know is what species were present and in what abundance at a particular location and during a specific interval of geological time.
+You will learn some basic taphonomic principles here to allow you to answer one of these most basic of paleontological questions.

 As you learned in the online lectures, time-averaging is the mixing of individuals in a fossil or death assemblage that did not actually live at the same time.
 Time averaging  typically increases species richness (the number of species present) in a death assemblage relative to the corresponding life assemblage from that location.
 Time-averaging also makes death assemblages from different locations look more similar to each other than the life assemblages actually are.

-This exercise will be based upon a ‘shiny app’, which is a dynamic website built using the statistical programming language R. For this exercise you will use the *Taphonomy* shiny app, which you will need to launch using R or RStudio by running the following two lines\*:
+This exercise will be based upon a ‘shiny app’, which is a dynamic website built using the statistical programming language [R](http://r-project.org).
+For this exercise you will use the *Taphonomy* shiny app, which you will need to launch using R or RStudio by running the following two lines\*:

 ```` r
 library(shiny)